Chilean Military Plane Carrying 38 People Crashes En Route To Antarctica

 The air force says four ships and 10 planes are involved in the search.
 Uruguay and Argentina also sent planes to help.

-Chilean President Sebastián Piñera cancelled a trip to Argentina, where he was slated to attend the swearing-in of President-elect Alberto Fernandez.
-He went instead to Cerrillos Air Base in Santiago, where he is following the search operation and families of the plane's passengers are gathering.
+Chilean President Sebastián Piñera canceled a trip to Argentina, where he was slated to attend the swearing-in of President-elect Alberto Fernandez.
+He went instead to Cerrillos air base in Santiago, where he is following the search operation and families of the plane's passengers are gathering.

 The crash presents another challenge for Piñera, who has struggled to address massive and sometimes violent protests in Chile in recent months.

-According to the BBC, Chile operates 9 bases in Antarctica.
+According to the BBC, Chile operates nine bases in Antarctica.